rahil0707/portfolio-website/react-portfolio/README.md

 ## Technologies Used

 - ReactJs: A JavaScript library for building user interfaces.
+- EmailJS: A service that allows developers to send emails directly from their JavaScript applications.
-- Sass: A CSS preprocessor that enhances the styling capabilities of the application.
+- Sass: (Syntactically Awesome Style Sheets) A CSS preprocessor that enhances the styling capabilities of the application.

 ## Project Structure